ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ### Services

-You will to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the service to exploit it.

 Read more about services [here](https://developer.android.com/develop/background-work/services).

-List exported and unexported services:
+List exported and protected (unexported) services:

 ```fundamental
 run app.service.info -i -a com.someapp.dev

 run app.service.info -i -u -a com.someapp.dev
 ```

+You will nedd to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the service to exploit it.

 Send data to a service: